open/close all folders

 - The One Guy: Tiger, again.

 - Rated M for Manly: Lampshaded.
 Tiger is definitely out of place in the Wild Wild Pussycats, sans costume.
-(And maybe the fact he was previously female).

 - Real Men Wear Pink: Tiger is one of the manliest characters introduced so far, despite the fact that he wears the same Cat Girl costume like that of his fellow teammates.